mrled/hugo-theme-cistercian/readme.md

 # hugo-theme-cistercian

 > [!IMPORTANT]
 > This project is now retired, as it is much easier to use the [Clairvo font](https://github.com/TiroTypeworks/Clairvo) with regular Unicode 0-9 digits than to use FRBCistercian and the Private Use Area.
 The code still works as of 2024 and Hugo 0.129 but is no longer updated.
+The [example site](https://pages.micahrl.com/hugo-theme-cistercian) should continue working indefinitely.
 If you find this code useful anyway I'd love to hear from you, please reach out!

 > Can I just say that I love that you made an open-source plugin, and publicized it, for probably one of the most niche applications I have ever seen in my life.